jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 - If you achieve a great autonomy in backend systems but you don't do the same in the frontend apps, that means that your (backend) autonomy is not real because you can not deliver end-to-end features to the end user without depending others.

   ![autonomy](/images/microfrontends/autonomy.png)

+- What about Data?
+If you don't treat business capabilities as end-to-end features it's possible (or very likely) that your data is replicated in several systems, adding complexity, redundancy, security risks, etc...

 It seems that building end-to-end features leaded and owned by a unique team would be more efficient, isn't it?